 Progressive Retinal Atrophy Rod-Cone Dysplasia 3 (PRA-RCD3)

-A (CLEAR/NORMAL): These dogs have two copies of the normal gene and will neither develop PRA due to the PRA-RCD3 mutation nor pass this mutation to their offspring.
+These dogs have two copies of the normal gene and will neither develop Progressive Retinal Atrophy due to the PRA-RCD3 mutation nor pass this mutation to their offspring.

-B (CARRIER/NOT AFFECTED): These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
-They will not develop PRA due to the PRA-RCD3 mutation but will, if bred, pass the mutation to 50% of its offspring, on average.
+These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
+They will not develop Progressive Retinal Atrophy due to the PRA-RCD3 mutation but will, if bred, pass the mutation to 50% of its offspring, on average.

-C (AT RISK/AFFECTED): These dogs have two copies of the mutation associated with this disease which results in night blindness followed by loss of color vision in bright light and eventual complete blindness.
+These dogs have two copies of the PRA-RCD3 mutation associated with Progressive Retinal Atrophy which results in night blindness followed by loss of color vision in bright light and eventual complete blindness.